 Existing early-stage projects for antiviral medicines

-Projects for the new development of suitable active substances
+Other projects for the new development of suitable active substances

-Large studies with many arms
+Large-scale studies with many arms

 - Basic treatment alone

-- Basic treatment + Ritonavir/Lopinavir (HIV medicine) + Beta-Interferon (MS medicine)
+- Basic treatment + ritonavir/lopinavir (HIV medicine) + beta-interferon (MS medicine)

 - Basic treatment alone

-- Basic treatment + Azithromycin (an antibiotic)
+- Basic treatment + colchicine